AviatrixSystems/Docs/HowTos/paloalto_API_setup.rst

 After this step, firewall is managed by Panorama.
 All configure need to be done in Panorama, should not do it in firewall console.

-g.
+e.
 Create admin role and user
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Same as firewall, create admin role with XML API permission, create admin user with the admin role.